 We look at the history and science of colour

 Our love of colour goes deep into the depths of prehistory to a time when humans weren’t exactly like they are today.
 Artists all over the world have sought out new pigments, new colours, to wow and amaze.
 But the processes in creating them have often been unusual and even deadly!

 Every 19 September is International Talk Like a Pirate Day and we thought we’d celebrate with some pirate tales, history and facts.
 We aren’t just looking at the golden age of piracy though - we take our time machine to see how Julius Caesar handles being captured by pirates and tell the tale of Eustace the Black Monk.
 Anton uncovers various pirate facts and rights some wrongs in how we view them and teaches me some pirate lingo!
 So let’s hoist our sails and journey together once more.

-And a look at frozen dogs
+The oldest woman in the world & a look at frozen dogs

 This episode we travel far back in time to look at some frozen dogs found in the Siberian tundra.
 These amazingly preserved animals are helping scientists understand the evolution and domestication of modern-day canines - could they be ancestors of the first Russian space dogs?
 We follow this with the life of Margaret Ann Neve, the first woman to live to 110 years and span three different centuries – truly a Guernsey Great!

 Since the last episode Anton has turned 10 so as a little treat and a sign of his new levels of responsibility he selected the topic for this show.
 It’s fun and maybe a tiny bit rude but still full of science, facts and history!